 The Qatar Stock Exchange was overall in the negative, losing more than 109 points this week despite stronger buying, particularly within the real estate counter.

-Foreign institutions’ sustained buying interests on Tuesday lifted the Qatar Stock Exchange for the third straight session and its key index settled above 9,800 levels.
+Foreign institutions’ buying support on Tuesday lifted Qatar Stock Exchange more than 67 points to place its key barometer above 10,400 levels.

 An across the board buying – particularly in insurance and transport counters – on Wednesday lifted the Qatar Stock Exchange 122 points, thus ending four consecutive days of bearish spell.

 Foreign institutions’ substantially stronger buying interests lifted the Qatar Stock Exchange benchmark by more than 542 points and about QR30bn in capitalisation this week.